mstocco/mariostoc.co/content/traininglog/20200913-ironman2021-50weeksout.md

 **50 weeks** until IRONMAN Canada.

 ## WEEKLY GOAL
 I am expecting the smoky skies to clear this week and get back to putting some consistency into into my fitness.
 This is another week to build on good habits and get a test of where I am at.

 ## SUMMARY
 I feel like was...  <!--OVERTRAINING|ON THE EDGE|STAYING CONSISTENT|LAGGING A BIT-->
 <sup>(section filled in at the end of the week)</sup>

-## PREVIOUS 2 WEEKS
+## LAST COUPLE WEEKS
 <ul class="iconlist">
 <li class="page"><a href="ironman2021-51weeksout">September 6, 2020 - 51 Weeks Out</a></li>
 <li class="page"><a href="ironman2021-52weeksout">August 30, 2020 - 52 Weeks Out</a></li>